freedomofpress/securedrop-dev-docs/docs/seen_by_feature.rst

 - **Granularity**: Per-item basis (as files are downloaded)
 - **Source List UI**: Sources with unseen items are styled bold in the source list
 - **Per-Item UI**: Individual items are styled as bold (unseen) or normal (seen) with closed/opened envelope icons
-- **Limitation**: Does not display which specific journalists have seen items
+- **Limitations**: Does not display which specific journalists have seen items; does not convey whether any items have been copied to the *Secure Viewing Station*, decrypted or viewed

 SecureDrop Client Behavior
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~